Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 I love that I went from feeling stuck and unfulfilled in toxic codependent relationships to pouring love into myself with ease.

 And my confidence is so unshakable that naysayers don’t have the power to make me question my ability to reach my goals.
-More importantly, I love that I’m now able to teach other women the process of how I got there when they enroll in my Be Your Own Hero Method because I truly believe that the first step of recovering from trauma is to take responsibility for your own healing.
+More importantly, I love that I’m now able to teach other women the process of how I got there because I truly believe that the first step in recovering from trauma is to take responsibility for your own healing.

 My experience has taught me the importance of spending time alone to give myself space to digest my emotions without polluting my experience with the opinions of the outside world and its fears around growth and self-development.